fuse-box/fuse-box/docs/sparky.md

 ```

 ## Execution-flow
-`Sparky` has two ways of executing tasks, `waterfall` and `parallel`. in `waterfall` mode, tasks are executed sequentially based on the order they are defined.
-This is good if you want a task to wait until another task is completed.
-In `parallel` mode tasks are executed asynchronously, meaning they will not depend on each other.
+`Sparky` has two modes for executing tasks, `waterfall` and `parallel`. in `waterfall` mode, tasks are executed sequentially based on the order they are defined.
+This is good if you require a task to wait until another task is completed.
+In `parallel` mode tasks are executed asynchronously, meaning they will not depend on each other's completion.

 ```js
 Sparky.task("foo", () => {